tlh45342/docker-compose-example1/README.md

 # docker-compose Eample
-example code for creating a docker container.
+example  for creating a docker container.

 ## To Get it
 ```bash